Menu

 • Support for Grown-Up Children: While John’s children were independent, the insurance would serve as an additional safety net, helping them in times of unexpected financial needs or emergencies.

-• Coverage Tailored to Seniors: The life cover over 65 was specifically designed considering seniors like John’s needs and health conditions.
+• Coverage Tailored to Seniors: The life cover over 65 was specifically designed to consider seniors like John’s needs and health conditions.
 This meant he didn’t have to undergo rigorous health checks, and the premiums were affordable.

 • Legacy for Grandchildren: John and Mary cherished their grandchildren.
 The insurance policy ensured they could leave a legacy for their future education and well-being.